sbaudoin/sonar-shellcheck/src/main/scripts/README.md

 This script uses a Docker container to download and generates the HTML and JSON files required to configure the ShellCheck rules in SonarQube:

 * `get_checks.sh/cmd`: main script.
+It does not take parameters, just run it as is.
 It runs a Docker container to execute `build_checks.sh`.
 The `src/resources/org/sonar/l10n/shellcheck/rules/shellcheck` directory is mounted as a volume so that the files are directly generated in the project source tree.
 * `build_checks.sh`: clones the source code and Wiki to extract the rule levels and calls `build_checks.py`
 * `build_checks.py`: main program that generates the HTML and JSON files for the rules
 * `build_checks.yml`: configuration file for `build_checks.py`

 The script will output some information if some errors or inconsistencies are found.
 Eg.:
+* "INFO: configured description ignored": a description for the above rule was eventually found so the description in `build_checks.yml` was ignored, so just remove the description from `build_checks.yml`.
+* "Ignoring  SCxxxx.md ...": `build_checks.yml` tells that this rule must be ignored, so...
 * "SCxxxx is missing desc files": this rule exists in the source code but has no description in the Wiki or `build_checks.yml`.
 In such a case you must inspect the source code to build a proper description in `build_checks.yml` or decide to ignore the error.